deagustinchristian/art-classes/README.md

 - __Navigation Bar__

   - The full responsive navigation bar directs the user to the About Us section, Classes & Sign Up section and to the Contact Us and social media links section of the website.
-  - This allows the user to navigate the website fast and easy without ever having to leave the website except for the socisl media links, those open in a new tab.
+  - This allows the user to navigate the website fast and easy without ever having to leave the website except for the social media links, those open in a new tab.
   - The logo and navigation menu is fixed so that when you scoll down it stays in place, always visible.

 ![Nav Bar](https://github.com/deagustinchristian/art-classes/blob/f61a8e2c163d60a2e39bd1f44e431d63e61a1cfd/assets/images/Nav%20bar%20ART%20CLASSES.jpeg)